xkinepa/Dekopon/README.md

 > You can create `XyzRepository` from non-generic `RepositoryBase` without entities.

-### Transaction and Connection lifecycle
+### Transaction and Connection lifecycle (Breaking changed)
-`TransactionManager` simply wraps `TransactionScope`.
+There're 3 `TransactionManager` provided.
++ `DtcTransactionManager` simply wraps `TransactionScope`, has to be singleton and will affect all resources;
++ `TransactionManager` uses `ThreadLocal` to hold transaction info, multiple instances can be created with different resources;
++ `FlowableTransactionManager` uses `AsyncLocal` to hold transaction info, so async methods are allowed to use within your code;

+`DtcTransactionManager` and `FlowableTransactionManager` are suggested to use.

-When `RepositoryBase.Conn` or `IDatabaseManager.GetConnection()` is invoked, Dekopon will check if `Transaction.Current` exists:
+When `RepositoryBase.Conn` or `IDatabaseManager.GetConnection()` is invoked, Dekopon will check if any transaction info held in context:
 * If no transaction exists, a new connection will be opened/reused and live along with the `IDatabaseManager`;
-* If transaction exists, a new connection will be opened/reused and live along with the `transaction.TransactionCompleted`.
+* If transaction exists, a new connection will be opened/reused and live along with the txSupport.

 You can create nested txSupport with different isolation and propagation parameters.
 See `TransactionAwareResourceManager` for details.